 - You might be contacted by the at-fault driver’s insurance company right away.
 Tell them they need to talk with your attorney.
 Don’t provide them with any information without getting legal advice first.
 Don’t agree to a settlement offer because they will try to low-ball you before you know the extent of your damages.

 - Consult with a personal injury attorney.
 A personal injury claim is much more successful and has its odds improved significantly when an accident victim is represented by an experienced personal injury attorney.
-The auto accident injury attorneys at The Bader Law Firm have helped numerous accident victims recover damages.
+The auto accident injury attorneys at Bader Scott Injury Lawyers have helped numerous accident victims recover damages.

 What Will a Personal Injury Attorney Do?

-After you have retained the services of a Jonesboro personal injury attorney at The Bader Law Firm, your accident will be thoroughly investigated.
+After you have retained the services of a Jonesboro personal injury attorney at Bader Scott Injury Lawyers, your accident will be thoroughly investigated.
 Your attorney will study the accident report, the photos of the crash scene and damages if applicable, and all documentation that you have provided.
 If the police report does not clearly indicate who was at fault for the crash, your attorney’s investigation will delve deep into the matter and uncover the facts.

 After thoroughly conducting an investigation, your personal injury attorney will know how to proceed with your claim.
 Your medical expenses will be added up as will your auto repairs and lost wages.
 Your attorney will be able to come up with a figure for your pain and suffering.
 Experienced in handling such claims, your lawyer can come up with an overall figure that should be equal to the total value of your personal injury claim because of your Jonesboro car crash.